ryan-hk-koo/know_thy_art_part_1/README.md

 - This ensures that only the actual artwork is considered, optimizing the subsequent style classification process and minimizing potential biases from external elements (i.e. backgrounds and frames)

 ![image](https://github.com/ryan-hk-koo/know_thy_art_part_1/assets/143580734/539a9bda-27cc-4ee9-84ca-baf04b6567ee)
 - As demonstrated in the third example, the model was also trained on paintings without any surrounding context.
-This ensures that full images aren't cropped when they depict artwork alone
+This ensures that full images aren't cropped when they depict artworks alone
 <br>

 # CNN Model Selection